simon-weber/Autoplaylists-for-Google-Music/README.md

 **This extension is not supported nor endorsed by Google.**

-## Installation
+## Installation and support
-The project homepage has all the details: https://autoplaylists.simon.codes.
+Everything relevant to users can be found at https://autoplaylists.simon.codes.

 The rest of this page is intended for developers.